Fire Safety for Commercial/Business Premises

 Tyne and Wear Fire and Rescue Service’s (TWFRS) Fire Safety Department are responsible for making sure that all workplaces, including common areas of flats, are regularly audited to ensure they have proper fire safety procedures in place and to ensure they fully comply with the relevant legislation, the Regulatory Reform (Fire Safety) Order 2005 (FSO) is the main piece of legislation but other legislation such as the Manufacture and Storage of Explosive Regulations are also enforced.
 They identify premises which may be at higher risk of fire and work with the Responsible Person to make sure that they have proper plans in place to ensure that they and anyone who may use their premises are safe from fire.

 TWFRS has 29 Inspecting Offices working within the Fire Safety Department.
-They are managed by four Station Managers and work in the five local authority districts in Tyne and Wear (Newcastle, Sunderland, Gateshead, North Tyneside and South Tyneside).
-The department are trained in all aspects fire safety and work with local partners like local councils and the Health and Safety Executive to ensure that Fire Safety law is upheld.
+They are managed by two Station Managers and work in the five local authority districts in Tyne and Wear (Newcastle, Sunderland, Gateshead, North Tyneside and South Tyneside).
+Inspecting Officers are trained in all aspects of fire safety and work with key local partners such as local councils and the Health and Safety Executive to ensure that Fire Safety law is upheld.

 What is the Regulatory Reform (Fire Safety) Order 2005?